Information détaillée concernant le cours

 The instructor would like to review each participant's writing prior to the workshop.
 Participants will be provided with a template with which to prepare a brief written language biography and a one-page summary in English of their doctoral work or current research project.
 Participants are requested to use tools to check their spelling and grammar before submitting their writing.

-Participants will also select what they consider to be a 'model article' (in English) in their specific field of research.
+Participants will also select and submit (usually in pdf format) what they consider to be a 'model article' (in English) in their specific field of research.
 It should be an article from a high-impact international journal and the type of study should ideally be similar to their own.
 The model article will be used as a source of stylistic and linguistic information during the workshop.

 Form of the training: